Airtune/73-meta-tokens/meta_ledger_protocol/nft_template_json.md

 2) The `1220` prefix is stripped from the hex.

-3) The stripped hex is used as a Banano public to to convert it into a Banano account.
+3) The stripped hex is used as a Banano public key to to convert it into a Banano account.

 #### Banano account to IPFS v0 CID